Best Fall Books for Toddlers and Preschoolers: Grandparent-Tested Favorites

 by Lola M. Schaefer and Adam Schaefer, illustrated by Frann Preston-Gannon

 Through very few words, this book explains the entire food chain to young readers.
-The illustrations capture the attention of the most fidgety young readers and draw them into the story.
+The illustrations capture the attention of the most fidgety young readers and draw them into the story, making it one of the best fall books for toddlers.
 Meanwhile, the simple story will allow older children to ask questions and learn more about the way our world is interconnected.

 In the Middle of Fall